apache/cordova-cli/README.md

 The initial release of cordova-ubuntu does not support building applications for armhf devices automatically.
 It is possible to produce applications and click packages in a few steps though.

 This bug report documents the issue and solutions for it: https://bugs.launchpad.net/ubuntu/+source/cordova-ubuntu/+bug/1260500 A future release will let developers cross-compile armhf click packages directly from an x86 desktop.

+## Firefox OS

+Firefox OS does not include the ability to emulate, run and serve.
+After building, you will have to open the firefoxos platform directory of your app in the App Manager that comes with every firefox browser.